Best Electronics Stores in Germany (2026): MediaMarkt, Saturn, Cyberport & Refurbished Tech Guide

 The original guides mention refurbished shopping, but let us go much deeper.
 In 2026, buying refurbished in Germany is not a risk—it is a legal right protected by the same warranty laws as new goods for business-to-consumer sales.

-Why has refurbished exploded in Germany?
+Why has refurbishment exploded in Germany?
 Two reasons.
 First, the ElektroG law makes recycling expensive for manufacturers, so they prefer to refurbish and resell.
 Second, German consumers have become extremely price-sensitive and environmentally conscious.
 According to Bitkom (the German digital industry association), the recommerce market grew by roughly 14% in 2025, and that momentum has carried into 2026.
 You can read the full Bitkom study on refurbished electronics on their website.

 Here are the best refurbished specialists in Germany, each with a specific strength.